Photography mdavid.com.au

 Lets very little light into the lens.
 That means you need a slower shutter speed.
 You get MORE depth of field, so you notice the background.

-You can see in the pics of the toy dinosaur above what a big creative difference depth of field (or a lack of depth of field) makes to a shot.
-So, if your main concern is providing a soft background, then you give priority to your aperture setting, because that’s where you control depth of field.
-You choose aperture value priority mode (AV or A mode) and select the best f-stop for the amount of depth of field you want.
-Your camera will then look after the exposure for you by choosing an appropriate shutter speed.
+So, if your main concern is providing a soft background, then you choose aperture value priority mode (AV or A mode) and select the best f-stop (aperture setting) for the amount of depth of field you want.
+Your camera will then take care of the exposure for you by choosing an appropriate shutter speed.

 But what if that dinosaur was running?
 In that case you would be more concerned about motion blur in your photo.
 So you tell your camera to give priority to its shutter speed.
 That means you go to shutter speed priority mode (also called time value priority mode — it will be marked as TV, or S on the mode dial, depending on the brand of camera), then once you’re in that mode you select a shutter speed fast enough to freeze the dinosaur’s movement.
 Your camera will then pick an appropriate aperture to get the exposure right.